- Fee assured

-My name is Dr Amy Howarth, and I am a chartered Psychologist (HCPC registered and BPS accredited), specialised in working with children and teenagers who are experiencing emotional and behavioural challenges in their lives.
+My name is Dr Amy Howarth, and I am a chartered Psychologist (HCPC registered), specialised in working with adults and children who are experiencing emotional and behavioural challenges in their lives.

-I offer evidence-based psychological therapy to young people within the South West London area, and my approach to therapy is warm, compassionate and respectful.
+I offer evidence-based psychological therapy to people within the Ascot area, and my approach to therapy is warm, compassionate and respectful.
 I also work online- offering sessions over Zoom, so can accept referrals from further afield.

 I have a doctorate in Psychotherapeutic and Counselling Psychology from the University of Surrey and a BSc in Psychology from Newcastle University.

-For the past few years, I have been working as a Highly Specialist Psychologist within a busy Tier 3 Child and Adolescent Mental Health Service [CAMHS] in West London.
+My most recent NHS role was as a Highly Specialist Psychologist within a busy Tier 3 Child and Adolescent Mental Health Service [CAMHS] in London.
 Here I offered psychological assessments and interventions to teenagers experiencing complex and enduring mental health difficulties.
 I also offered clinical supervision to other mental health professionals in the team, consultation to schools and Social Workers, and contributed to the overall development of the service.
 Prior to this role, I have worked in other specialist Tier 2 and Tier 3 CAMHS teams in London, supporting children, adolescents and their families with various emotional and behavioural challenges.
 I have also had the pleasure of working therapeutically with adults in both my NHS and private work.

 Areas of interest

 Low mood; Depression; Social Anxiety; Separation Anxiety; Generalised Anxiety; Panic attacks; Trichotillomania; Phobias; Obsessive Compulsive Disorder (OCD); Eating issues; Sleep problems; School-based difficulties; Bereavement and loss;

 Low self-esteem; Post-Traumatic Stress Disorder (PTSD); Family and relationship difficulties.